-The College's activities, together with the factors likely to affect its future development, performance and position, are set out in the operational and financial review which forms part of the Director' Report.
-The Board's Report also describes the financial position of the College, its cash flows, liquidity position and borrowing facilities.
-The Board of Governors has a reasonable expectation that the College has adequate resources to continue in operational existence for the foreseeable future.
+The College's activities, together with the factors likely to affect its future development, performance and position, are set out in the operational and financial review which forms part of the Directors' Report.
+The Report also describes the financial position of the College, its cash flows, liquidity position and borrowing facilities.
+The Board has a reasonable expectation that the College has adequate resources to continue in operational existence for the foreseeable future.
 The College continues to adopt the going concern basis of accounting in preparing the annual financial statements.